kvangundy/neo4j-benchmarking/import/readme.md

 #WARNING:

-Empty your /data/graph.db directory before running the batch importer or makea  new .db directory and point neo4j to that new location.
+Empty your /data/graph.db directory before running the batch importer or make a  new .db directory and point neo4j to that new location.
 To change the database neo4j starts up against modify `dbms.active_database=graph.db` with the `neo4j-enterprise-3.X/conf/neo4j.conf`file.
 These scripts will clear the db multiple times.

 #LOAD CSV